-Abstract-We address the problem of routing Label Switched Paths (LSPs) in multi-layer networks based on the Generalized MultiProtocol Label Switching (GMPLS) paradigm.
-In particular, we pursue strategies for choosing the appropriate layer to host a new LSP request, since choosing this policy has enormous impact on the eventual performance of the network.
-Therefore, we developed a mixed strategy, the Min-phys-hop routing and wavelength assignment algorithm, as a policy to govern the selection of the best layer of a multi-layer network in which to host new LSP requests.
-In this paper, we discuss the practical issues concerning the deployment of this algorithm in modern GMPLS networks.
-Firstly, we discuss the applicability of the algorithm with respect to the state-of-the-art GMPLS standards, above all, the GMPLS routing extensions to OSPF-TE.
-We also sketch two possible reference deployment scenarios.
-Secondly, we present simulation studies to demonstrate that (1) there does not exist a universally optimal static laver-preference policy and (2) the Min-phys-hop algorithm realizes an adequate heuristics even considering the realistic limitations of contemporary network devices.
-We found that the Min-phys-hop algorithm produces closeto-optimal blocking and resource consumption under almost all possible selections of input parameters, and this is regardless of the wavelength and Optical-Electrical-Optical (OEO) conversion capability present in the network.
+Abstract We address the problem of routing Label Switched Paths (LSPs) in multi-layer networks based on the Generalized MultiProtocol Label Switching (GM-PLS) paradigm.
+In particular, we pursue policies for choosing the appropriate layer to host a new LSP request, as we find that such layer-preference policies have significant impact on network performance.
+We discuss several simple layer-preference policies and we reveal why these simple policies ruin network performance in the long run.
+Consequently, we develop an efficient heuristics, the Min-phys-hop routing and wavelength assignment algorithm, to govern the selection of the best layer of a multi-layer network in which to host new LSP requests.
+We discuss the applicability of this algorithm with respect to the state-of-the-art GMPLS standards, above all, the GMPLS routing extensions to OSPF-TE.
+By extensive simulations, we justify that the Min-phys-hop algorithm produces close-to-optimal blocking and resource consumption under almost all possible selections of input parameters, and this is regardless of the wavelength and Optical-Electrical-Optical (OEO) conversion capability present in the network.